 The faithful few are urged to remember the instructions, statutes, and ordinances of Moses.
 This book of instruction is not to depart from their mouth.
 They are to meditate on it day and night and be careful to observe everything it says.
 They are also to watch for the coming of Elijah - whom God promised to send as the forerunner of His anointed King.

 Malachi explained that Elijah would come before the great and terrible Day of the Lord, to call His people to repentance and restoration.
 "He will restore the hearts of the fathers to their children and the hearts of children to their fathers."
 Otherwise, God declared, He would come and strike the land with a curse.

 Elijah was to come as a voice in the wilderness to restore the Law to Israel.
 He was to prepare the way of the Lord and announce that the promised Kingdom of God was near.
 And Elijah the prophet came 2000 years ago, but they did not recognise him.

-Heavenly Father, we praise and thank You for Your wonderful plan of redemption.
-Thank You for Your people Israel, through whom came the Law; the prophets; the precious promises and our heavenly Messiah.
-Thank You for sending John the Baptist in the spirit and power of Elijah to turn my heart and the hearts of many in Israel and around the world, to faith in Christ.
-We pray for those in Israel who have not yet trusted Christ as Saviour and pray that their blindness to the gospel message would be lifted, so that they may be restored into fellowship with You, by faith - this we ask in Jesus' precious name, AMEN.
+Heavenly Father, I praise and thank You for Your wonderful plan of redemption.
+Thank You for Your people, Israel, through whom came the Law, the prophets, the precious promises, and our heavenly Messiah.
+Thank You for sending John the Baptist, in the spirit and power of Elijah, to turn my heart and the hearts of many in Israel and around the world, to faith in Christ.
+I pray for those in Israel who have not yet trusted Christ as Saviour and pray that their blindness to the gospel message would be lifted so that they may be restored into fellowship with You, by faith.
+This I ask in Jesus' precious name, AMEN.